Ppog001/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints the alphabet in lowercase
+a program that print the alphabet in lower and uppercase